220124-JavaReactAzure/Viper/standups.md

 ### Awaab
 -Worked on project 0 and added some of the required features -Trying to make the project capable of making multiple accounts, currently one account per customers

+## Standup 2.8.2022
+### Gurman
+-Worked on p0 and made more classes.
+Trouble shooting sql connection.
+Currently connected to the database.
+-Wasn't able to use packages properly but found workaround by using imports.

+### Joshua
+-Worked on database and continued work on services.
+-Looked up various videos on sql to try make better choices on the database.

+### Mike
+-Tried setting up new computer but is currently having issues.
+-Continued work on p0.
+Got more menus done.

+### Robert
+-Looked at Charle's project to use as a basis for his p0.
+-Able to make a database table and played around with sql commands.

+### Andy
+-Almost done with the project.
+Feels they are 75% done and will finish by today.
+-UserDOA and some unit tests is about all that is needed for p0.

+### Awaab
+-Worked on project 0.
+Able to accept more than one account for a person -Started by working on menu and features.
+Will continue to work on it today.